KSDK news anchor Anne Allred has been through a rough five years

 In fact, she kept that goal her first two years at Ohio State University.
 But after her sophomore year, she came home for the summer and worked an internship at KSDK.
 When she returned to college, her focus switched to television news.

-After graduating from Ohio State with a journalism degree, she did not have to travel far to get to her first job, landing a gig at a Columbus, Ohio, television station.
+After graduating from Ohio State with a journalism degree, she headed off to her first TV job, in North Carolina.
+Then she returned to Columbus, Ohio, for her second gig.

-From there, she headed off to her second TV job, in North Carolina.

 To say she was held in high regard by her former colleagues would be an understatement.